SPINACH AND FETA FILO PIE

 The creamy cheese with its mild saltiness and tang, paired with the earthy, wilted spinach leaves, perfectly complements the buttery, crispy pastry.

-Accompanied by a simple tomato salad dressed with olive oil and balsamic vinegar, it's an ideal family meal for a hot summer's day, but also makes an excellent first course for a dinner party, or an appetizer for a large gathering.
+Ever since I found this recipe years ago, it has become one of our favorite dishes and a summer staple.
+Paired with a simple salad of tomatoes and red onion dressed with olive oil and balsamic vinegar, it's a perfect family meal for a hot summer day.
+It's also an excellent first course for a dinner party or an appetizer for a large gathering.

 The dish is easy to make: the onions are fried, the spinach wilted, and then combined with the remaining ingredients into a filling that is encased and topped with butter-brushed sheets of filo pastry.